jubel8180-cloudly/data-transfer-aws-fs-sqs/README.md

          - Next terraform will ask you about aws changes. yes or no ?
           - please provide yes

          - After that every setup will be done for this project.

+      Or you can apply terraform command with bucket name like,
+        # terraform apply -var="bucket_name=your-bucket-name"
+        $ terraform apply -var="bucket_name=new-firehose-data-storage"

+        - Next terraform will ask you about aws changes. yes or no ?
+          - please provide yes

+         - After that every setup will be done for this project.

-     # Now you can show the all created service name using this command
+     # Now you can show the all created services name using this command
      $ terraform output

 ## Remember [Note]:
   - We used the region “ap-south-1”.
 So, every AWS feature will be available in this region.
-  - If you want to change the region or other service name, just go to the terraform.tfvars file in the     terraform/dev directory and change the region and others name.
+  - If you want to change the region or other service name, just go to the terraform.tfvars file in the     terraform/dev directory and change the region and others service name.

 ## Test the full project